Education and School Development

 Waangwaray Primary School

-The handed the completed school back to the community in 2018
+We handed the completed school back to the community in 2018.

 Gendi Primary School

-This is LTT’s 5th school. renovated with fully community engagement and participation.
-We installed water and rain water harvesting, Added a kitchen with fuel efficient stoves and storage. we installed a large fenced market garden with 10,000 litres water storage, drip fed vegetable plots and fruit trees.
-We built new toilets for teachers and staff.
+This is LTT’s 5th school, renovated with full community engagement and participation.
+We drilled a bore hole and installed a solar powered water system that is gravity fed throughout the school along with rainwater harvesting on most of the buildings.
+We built a kitchen with fuel efficient stoves and food/fuel storage space.
+We installed a large fenced market garden with 10,000 litres water storage, drip fed vegetable plots and fruit trees.
+We built new toilets for students and staff.

 Mutuka Secondary school

-When a Teacher from Waangwaray went to Mutuka and started to introduce some of LTT’s ideas into this secondary school we wanted to support him.
-We supported the transition from open fire to fuel efficiency and the savings made he build a storage shelves in his chemistry lab’s storage room.
-The market garden, the kitchen, the science labs and the toilets struggled with erratic and often in sufficient water so, in collaboration with the whole community and Bawasa (Babati Water and Sanitation Department), we laid fresh pipes from the source across farm lands, to the school and local homes.
+When a teacher from Waangwaray transferred to Mutuka and started to introduce some of LTT’s ideas into this secondary school we wanted to support him.
+We supported the transition from open fire to fuel efficiency and with the savings made he built storage shelves in his chemistry lab’s storage room.
+The school’s market garden, kitchen, science labs and toilets all struggled with erratic and often insufficient water so, in collaboration with the whole community and Bawasa (Babati Water and Sanitation Department), we laid fresh pipes from the source across farm lands, to the school and local homes.
 This significantly improved their water security and allowed us to build new toilets for the students and enabled the community to build a dormitory where we have provided bunk beds.

 Ziwani Primary School